nurulc/data-frame/README.md

 npm install --save str-data-frame

-## in your code import or require the package
+## In your code import or require the package
 const ff = require("str-data-frame")